Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

-This experiment assesses the performance of the method when applied to the problem in the absence of external forcing, but subject to changes in the structure's shape, material properties, and initial condition.
-This will test the method for a problem exhibiting `smooth' dynamics, as it amounts to a free vibration problem.
-We randomly choose six training configurations ($\nTrain =6$) for which we collect snapshot in the offline stage $\Dtrain = \{\forcing(\paramTraining{k}),\paramTraining{k}\}_{k=1}^6$; then, we deploy the ROMs on two randomly chosen online configurations $\paramOnlineNum{1}$ and $\paramOnlineNum{2}$.
-Table \ref{tab:unforcedParams} reports the values of the parametric inputs for these configurations.

-This experiment employs truncation criteria of $\nu_\state = \nu_R = 0.9999$ for the reduced bases.
-Again, the forecasting technique employs $\newtonThreshold = 0$ and $\memoryMax = 12$.
-Figure \ref{fig:unforced} and Table \ref{tab:unforced} report the results for this experiment.
-First, note that all ROMs generate very small relative errors ($\efomone < 10^{-2}$) even though a mere 6 training points were (randomly) selected in a six-dimensional input parameter space.
-This strong performance can be attributed to the relative smooth dynamics characterizing the problem.
-Again, we observe that spatial-complexity reduction is necessary to generate significant speedups (the Galerkin ROM has a speedup of roughly one).
-We also note that---in the absence of the proposed forecasting technique---the ROMs exhibit no temporal-complexity reduction ($\temporalRedFactor = 1.0$).

-When the models employ the proposed forecasting technique, the number of total Newton steps is nearly cut in half, as all methods generate temporal-complexity reduction factors of $\temporalRedFactor=1.71$.
-This also leads to a significant improvement in speedup for all reduced-order models.
-These results indicate that the proposed technique is effective in realistic scenarios where the reduced bases are truncated and the inputs vary.
+We now consider a fully predictive scenario with $\paramOnline\not\in \paramTrain$.
+Again, we set the forces to zero, which implies $\parami{i}=-2$, $i=9,\ldots,16$.
+We use $\nTrain = 6$ training points and determine $\paramTrain$ using Latin hypercube sampling \citep{mckay1979comparison}.
+We randomly select two online points.
+Figure \ref{fig:consPredict} depicts the tip displacement for the training points.
+As the problem setup is the same as the previous section (except for the parameter variation), we employ the same timestep size of $\timestep=0.25$ seconds, leading to $\totalTS = 100$ time steps.

-To gain insight into the method's potential, Figure \ref{fig:unforcedEvolution} depicts the time evolution of the first generalized unknown $\redUnknown_1$ for the online and training inputs; note that this is one of the forecasted variables.
-The online inputs lead to different frequency content of the generalized unknown's temporal behavior, even though the qualitative behavior of the response is similar.
-The forecasting method performs well in spite of this frequency shift.
-This indicates that the method is reasonably robust with respect to frequency shifts in the system's temporal response.
+To gain insight into the proposed method's potential, Figure \ref{fig:firstGenCoordFREElow2} depicts the time evolution of the first generalized unknown $\redUnknown_1$---which is one of the forecasted variables---for the online and training points.
+Importantly, note that the qualitative response of this unknown is quite similar across parameter variation, which suggests that the forecasting method has the potential to generate accurate forecasts.